prawnzyy/tp/docs/UserGuide.md

 ---

 # [Ba]king [Br]ead User Guide
 Welcome!
-If you are a new baker suffering under the mess and stress of baking, look no further, [Ba]king [Br]ead is here to help organise your kitchen and recipes.
+If you are a new baker suffering under the mess and stress of baking, [Ba]king [Br]ead is here to help organise your kitchen and recipes.

 [Ba]king [Br]ead will help you to:
 1. Keep track of all your baking ingredients in your kitchen